opensvc/docs.opensvc.com/source/agent.man.svcmgr.rst

 	              -h, --help
 	                     show this help message and exit

-	       svcmgr sync update
+	       svcmgr sync verify

-	              trigger a one-time resync of the volume to its target
+	              trigger a one-time checksum-based verify of the volume and its target

 	              --dry-run
 	                     Show the action execution plan